What is Chanukah?

 Traditionally, on the first night, one candle is placed at the far right of the Chanukiah.
 The shammus candle is lit and three berakhot (blessings) are recited: These are l'hadlik neir (a general prayer over candles), she-asah nisim (a prayer thanking G-d for performing miracles for our ancestors at this time), and she-hekhianu (a general prayer thanking G-d for allowing us to reach this time of year).

 I will share the main difference of opinion here, however it is most common and completely appropriate to observe the lighting order of the House of Hillel (or Beit Hillel).
-The Beit Shammai say: On the first day one kindles eight lights and, from there on, gradually decreases the number of lights until, on the last day of Chanukah, he kindles one light.
-And Beit Hillel say: On the first day one kindles one light, and from there on, gradually increases the number of lights until, on the last day, he kindles eight lights.
-Again, the later has become the standard in most communities.
+The Beit Shammai say: On the first day one kindles eight lights and, from there on, gradually decreases the number of lights until, on the last day of Chanukah, one kindles a single light.
+And Beit Hillel say: On the first day one kindles one light, and from there on, gradually increases the number of lights until, on the last day, one kindles eight lights.
+Again, the later has become the standard in most communities and is observed by Beit Emunah.
 In either case, the candles are kindled in the opposite direction from how they are placed in the Chanukiah.
-They are kindled from left to right, so that the newest candle is always lit first.
 The shammus (or servant candle) is always lit first and used to light all the other candles one by one according to the day's count.
+The rest are kindled from left to right, so that the newest added candle is always lit before the others.

 Why this difference in opinion?

-Ulla said: There were two amora’im in the West, Eretz Yisrael, who disagreed with regard to this dispute, Rabbi Yosei bar Avin and Rabbi Yosei bar Zevida.
-One said that the reason for Beit Shammai’s opinion is that the number of lights corresponds to the incoming days, i.e., the future.
-On the first day, eight days remain in Chanukah, one kindles eight lights, and on the second day seven days remain, one kindles seven, etc. The reason for Beit Hillel’s opinion is that the number of lights corresponds to the outgoing days.
+Ulla said: There were two important amora'im (or Jewish scholars) who disagreed, Rabbi Yosei bar Avin and Rabbi Yosei bar Zevida.
+One said that the reason for Beit Shammai's opinion is that the number of lights corresponds to the incoming days, i.e., the future.
+On the first day, eight days remain in Chanukah, one kindles eight lights, and on the second day seven days remain, one kindles seven, etc. The reason for Beit Hillel's opinion is that the number of lights corresponds to the outgoing days.
 Each day, the number of lights corresponds to the number of the days of Chanukah that were already observed.
-One authority noted that the reason for Beit Shammai’s opinion is that the number of lights corresponds to the bulls of the festival of Sukkot: Thirteen were sacrificed on the first day and each succeeding day one fewer was sacrificed (Numbers 29:12–31).
-The rebuttal for Beit Hillel’s opinion is that the number of lights is based on the principle: One elevates to a higher level in matters of sanctity and one does not downgrade.
+One authority noted that the reason for Beit Shammai's opinion is that the number of lights corresponds to the bulls of the festival of Sukkot: Thirteen were sacrificed on the first day and each succeeding day one fewer was sacrificed (Numbers 29:12–31).
+The rebuttal for Beit Hillel's opinion is that the number of lights is based on the principle: One elevates to a higher level in matters of sanctity and one does not downgrade.
 Therefore, if the objective is to have the number of lights correspond to the number of days, there is no alternative to increasing their number with the passing of each day.
 Our sages debate everything of course and there is great truth to be found in all of their opinions.
-In the execution, it is usually minhag (one own tradition) that guides us without rejecting the other.
-In other words, we agree to disagree.
+What an individual Jew does is usually based on minhag or one's own tradition.
+This is what guides us without rejecting the other views.
+In other words, we agree to disagree and don't let the perfect defeat the good.

 The Main Thing: Am Y'israel Chai!